From localized to well-mixed: How commuter interactions shape disease spread: Continuum Results

 When we have $t_O > t^*$, the two solutions to $I(0,t) = I_c$ are given by solving the following transcendental equation:

 When $0<\bar{l}<1$, there is no real solution to the above equation, and we are in the regime where diffusion is small enough that $I(0,t)$ never falls below $I_c$.
-When $\bar{l}>1$, there are two solutions (which degenerate into one solution for the special case $\bar{l}=1$):
+When $\bar{l}>1$, there are two solutions (which converge to one solution for the special case $\bar{l}=1$):

 Here, $W_k$ denotes the Lambert W-function and $k$ labels the branch cut.
 The first solution is the time at which $I(0,t)$ falls below $I_c$.
 The second solution is the offset time.
-Now, we can explicitly write down the offset time for all values of $\bar{l}$.
+Now, we can explicitly write down the offset time for all values of $\bar{l}$:

 Looking at the form of $\bar{l}$, one can conclude that a reasonable choice of $\bar{l}$ will be greater than one.
 To see this, note that, $\bar{l}^d > \sqrt{\langle x^2 \rangle}^d I_c/I_0$ which for $I_0=1$ can be interpreted as there being $I_c$ sick individuals within the characteristic interaction volume.
 If this number were less than one, then the disease would not be detected, and this would be an inappropriately small choice of $I_c$.
 Therefore, for any reasonable definition of $I_c$, we will be in the regime $\bar{l}>1$.
-When $\bar{l}>1$, the offset time is inversely proportional to $(R_0-1)$ and grows monotonically with $\bar{l}$.
-See figure \ref{fig:Lambert}.
+When $\bar{l}>1$, the offset time is inversely proportional to $(R_0-1)$ and grows monotonically with $\bar{l}$ as seen in figure \ref{fig:Lambert}.

 Now that we know there is a finite time offset greater than $t^*$ for reasonable choices of $\bar{l}$, we can expand the arrival time about the offset time, and study the observed spatial spreading patterns close to the origin.
-Plugging $t_{arrival} = t_O+\delta t$ into \eqref{eq:x(t)} and expanding to linear order in $\delta t$ gives
+Plugging $t_{\text{arrival}} = t_O+\delta t$ into \eqref{eq:x(t)} and expanding to linear order in $\delta t$ gives

-We also know that at large distances, the arrival time is $|\vec{x}|/c$.
-Using these two limiting behaviors, we can estimate the arrival time at all distances from the origin.
+We also know that at large distances, the arrival time is $|\vec{x}|/c$, and $c\sim \sqrt{\langle x^2 \rangle}$.
+Using these two limiting behaviors, we can estimate the arrival time at all distances from the origin: